 If you continue taking Suboxone in large doses or over a long period, you can develop a Suboxone addiction.
 The brain becomes dependent on Suboxone and can not function properly without it.
 So when you stop taking Suboxone, challenging withdrawal symptoms begin.

 Furthermore, Suboxone withdrawal symptoms may last up to a month and include:

 - Stomach issues

 - Fever Chills

 Although many people try to detox at home, the withdrawal symptoms can be overwhelming.
 For this reason, a recurrence of use or relapse is often the end result.
 But, seeking a comprehensive treatment program can help you safely detox and continue into Suboxone addiction treatment.

 What Types of Treatment are Available Suboxone Misuse?

 Suboxone addiction treatment, like other opioid addiction treatments, begins with detox.
 In detox, withdrawal and its symptoms can be controlled and supervised, making it a safe process.
 Afterward, individuals continue into either inpatient treatment or an outpatient treatment program to increase the chance of lasting recovery from Suboxone addiction.

 Inpatient Treatment for Suboxone Addiction

-Inpatient or residential treatment offers the highest intensity in Suboxone addiction treatment.
+Inpatient drug rehab Kansas City offers the highest intensity in Suboxone addiction treatment.
 Members live in the facility and receive round-the-clock care.
 Although members have gone through detox, they may still experience cravings and psychological withdrawal symptoms.